nicksamuel/SEO-bookmarklets/README.md

 ## FAQs

+**What is a Bookmarklet?**

-**Did you create all of these bookmarklets?**
+**Did you create all of these yourself?**

-No, most of them were created by other people around the web.
+No, mos of them were created by other people around the web.
 I'd love to cite every unique source of each Bookmarklet but it's not really practical.

 A good majority are based on the same piece of JavaScript code which basically appends the current URL in the browser tab as a parameter onto a pre-defined URL.

 I don't think any individual can take credit for that :-P

-**Can you share this snippet?**
+**Can you share this common snippet?**

 ```javascript:location.href='https://www.example.com/siteurl?='+window.location```